 We survived two weeks of detoxing, or as some folks like to say, cleansing.
-It was tough this year.
 I am not going to lie, I wanted to gnaw my arm off on more than one occasion.
 Lenny was certainly better at it than I was.
-If you call eating larger portions being better at it. *smirk*.
-I was craving everything that I am not going to say is bad for me because, in moderation, chocolate is damn good for me!
-And so is red wine!
-One recipe that got me through it all was this one for Cleansing Ginger Chicken Soup.
+If you call eating larger portions being better at it.
+I was craving everything.
+One recipe that got me through it all was this recipe for a bright and fresh-tasting Cleansing Ginger Chicken Soup.

 We fell off of the wagon, twice, and hard.
 As I said, I am not going to lie.
 The weekends were not good for us.
 The first weekend we went out for a movie, to a theatre that serves pitchers of beer!
 When was the last time you had a pitcher of beer?
 Exactly!
 There you have it, two imperfect detoxers who are incredibly weak.
 Despite our little slip-ups, we still feel pretty good and are hoping we are on the path to lighter eating in 2013.

 I have a couple of their books, and one thing (besides the consistent recipes) that I love is the quality of the paper that they use.
 You can tell a lot about a person by the packaging, and the quality of paper expresses the love they have for their craft.
 I love how the book feels; from the crisp linen cover to the perfect weight, with just enough recipes in each chapter to keep me wanting more.